I watched all of Disney Plus’s original TV shows and films so you don’t have to

 High School Musical: The Musical: The Series

 I wasn’t ready for this one.
 I truly thought this was going straight to the top of the bad pile.
 But let me tell you something: This is Disney Plus’s strongest original show so far, hands down.
 I say that not as a fan of the original High School Musical (I definitely was not), but this show is highly aware of not only spin-off/reboot culture, but also the source material itself.
-The series takes place at Salt Lake City’s East High School, where the original High School Musical was shot.
+High School Musical: The Musical: The Series takes place at Salt Lake City’s East High School, where the original High School Musical was shot.
 A new drama teacher, obsessed with High School Musical, arrives at the school with her dream of putting on a stage production of the movie.
 But her arrival coincides with major relationship drama happening among her soon-to-be star cast.
 The show is shot like a mockumentary (think The Office), which gives the cast a chance to play off the sharp writing with fourth-wall-breaking glances and gestures.
 It’s a structure that could’ve turned gimmicky, but the talented young cast makes it work.